ibm-cloud-docs/discovery/building-kg.md

 ### Entity similarity
 {: #similarity}

-Knowledge Graph entities query supports context-based entity similarity detection.
+Knowledge Graph entities query provides context-based entity similarity detection.
 Based on the entity text provided and optional context text, `similar_entities` identifies unique entities and returns a list of the entities ranked based on the context information.

 An entity similarity query is requested by specifying `"similar_entities"` as the value for the `"feature" :` field in the knowledge graph query object.